Alfresco/docs-alfresco/desktop-sync/latest/using/faq.md

 ### I no longer need a site.
 How do I remove the site and its contents from my desktop?

-Go to **Manage Folders...** and deselect the sites you no longer need.
+Go to **Manage Folders** and deselect the sites you no longer need.
 Click **Sync** to remove the selected files and folders from your desktop.

 ### Can I use Desktop Sync while I am offline?